Consumer Duty: Questions and Answers for Distributors

 Supporting information for advisers - get some quick answers to common questions.

-How do I find your target market statements and value for money assessments?
+How do I find your target market statements and value for money assesments for your open products?

-These are available on our Consumer Duty website for advisers.
+These are available on our Consumer Duty hub for advisers.

-What do I need to do with your target market statement?
+What do I need to do with your target market statements for open products?

-The statement tells you who we’ve defined as the target market for our product and how we think the product should be sold.
+We've created a statement for each of our open products which tells you who we've identified as the target market for that product and how we think it should be sold.
 You should ensure that the way in which you distribute the product aligns to customers within the target market.
-You need to regularly check that the way in which you’re distributing the product aligns to customers in the target market.
+You need to regularly check that the way in which you're distributing the product aligns to customers in the target market.

 What happens if I sell your product to people outside of the target market?

-Do I need to check Aviva’s value for money assessment?
+Do I need to check Aviva’s value for money assessments?

-How often will Aviva review the target market statement and value for money assessment?
+How often will Aviva review the target market statements and value for money assessments for open products?

 Reviews are conducted on an annual basis for our open products.
-Our assessment of fair value, and whether sales are to the target market, has been incorporated into our product reviews.
+Our assessment of fair value and whether sales are to the target market have been incorporated into our product reviews.

 The FCA say that Aviva is able to ask for data from distributors to help you comply with your duties as a manufacturer.
 What will you need from us?